 Tomorrow is Day 2.
 Bring your top game.

-The post "These Five Guys Are Gonna Chew You Out: Daily Create Challenge" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2012/07/these-five-guys-are-gonna-chew-you-out-daily-create-challenge/) on July 11, 2012.
+The post "These Five Guys Are Gonna Chew You Out: Daily Create Challenge" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2012/07/these-five-guys-are-gonna-chew-you-out-daily-create-challenge/) on July 11, 2012.